On energy consistency of intermediate states in HLL-type MHD Riemann solvers: Numerical tests

 To show the performance of the present schemes with varying $B_{\parallel}$, we design the present test case.
 As discussed, a one-dimensional problem always has a constant $B_{\parallel}$, but this is usually not true in three-dimensional scenarios.
 Especially in astrophysical MHD simulations, the amplitude of the magnetic field may vary significantly simply due to areal expansion \cite{Pinto_2017}.
 Therefore, varying $B_{\parallel}$ may be assumed in one-dimensional simulations to model multi-dimensional effects \cite{Sykora_2023}.

 To obtain numerical behaviours that are specifically related to varying $B_{\parallel}$, we use the following initial solution for the one-dimensional problem along the $x$-axis

 and again an adiabatic index $\gamma=2$ is used.
 There is a relatively small discontinuity in $B_x$, but $B_y$ is constant.
 The previous mesh is reused; thus, we have $\Delta x=1/600$.
-Since we specifically use an initial condition that causes numerical oscillations, only a small period of temporal evolution is sufficient to allow the oscillations to develop.
+Since we use an initial condition that causes numerical oscillations, only a short period of temporal evolution is sufficient for the oscillations to develop.
 The results at $t=0.005$ are shown in Fig.~\ref{fig:VaryingBx}.
-All simulations use the same constant time step $\Delta t=10^{-5}$.
+All simulations use the same constant time step $\Delta t=10^{-5}$ {(thus CFL $\simeq 0.1$)}.
 Note that $B_x$ remains the initial value during the simulations, as the HDC is not activated.

 As discussed in subsection \ref{sec:varyingBx}, tangential velocity components are essential in causing negative pressure, even if they are continuous.
 More importantly, tangential velocity components do not contribute to the values of longitudinal eigenwave speeds.
-Thus, numerical methods cannot adjust numerical diffusion or time steps corresponding to a more significant tangential velocity.
+Thus, numerical methods cannot adjust the numerical diffusion or the time step to account for a more significant tangential velocity.
 Therefore, a relatively sizeable tangential velocity component is imposed to challenge the numerical schemes.
-However, the resulting kinetic energy is still significantly smaller than the magnetic energy, but one order of magnitude larger than the internal energy.
+However, the resulting kinetic energy is still significantly smaller than the magnetic energy and is one order of magnitude larger than the internal energy.
 The minimum plasma $\beta$ is below $0.01$.